Certifieddonnie/Dynasty-DemoApp/README.md

 ```
 GET /api/vi/user/profile
 ```
-**Response:**  It serves as a representation of a user's identity and contains details that are relevant to the user's interactions, preferences, and personalization within the given context.
+**Response:**  It represents a user's identity and contains details relevant to the user's interactions, preferences, and personalization within the given context.

 ## Item search
 Search for fruits or vegetables based on a keyword or partial name.